Tony-Makdissy/internship_report_2024_autumn/notes_and_questions_for_later.md

 talk in the intro and genera context how all the tools  that I used are open source and free to use.
 As well as the refrences that I used for this report.

+## refrerence to github repos and colab notebooks

+For All the tools.

+- RFdiffusion
+-

 ## Order of authors

 I want to mention my supervisors by alphabetical order, should I mention this fact?